VISA Debit Card

 If you want us to stop your payments, or you've previously stopped payments and changed your mind, then please call us.

-When you use your Debit Card abroad, whether to make a purchase or to make a withdrawal from a cash machine, you may be offered the option to either pay in local currency or in pounds.
-This calculator will help you understand how much your transaction could cost you when choosing to pay in local currency.
+If you use your debit card abroad for a cash withdrawal or to make a purchase, you may be given the option to either pay in local currency or in pounds.
+Our calculator will help you understand the costs of your local currency transactions.

-If you notice a transaction on your account that you don't recognise, it may be from a retailer or business using another name, or it could be a case of fraud.
+Notice a transaction on your statement you don't recognise?
+It could be from a retailer or business with another name, or fraud.

-If you don't recognise a transaction or feel that you've been targeted by fraud or a scam, please visit our Security Centre for helpful sections on our how to recognise and report fraud.
+If you don't recognise a transaction, or feel you've been targeted by fraud, visit our Security centre.
+We've got insights and helpful tips on how to report fraud.

 As soon as you realise that your card is lost or stolen, report it to us by calling us on 0800 092 3300.
 We'll immediately cancel that card and send a replacement to you in the post.

-Please visit our Lost and stolen card page for further information.
+Please visit our Lost and stolen cards page for further information.

-You will be able to change your PIN at most high street cash machines that carry the Visa logo.
-These cash machines will feature instructions on how to change your PIN.
+You can change your PIN at most high street cash machines that have a Visa logo.
+The cash machines will have information on how to change your PIN.

-If you forget your PIN please call us or send us a secure message through Internet Banking and we will send you a PIN reminder.
+If you forget your PIN call us or send a secure message through Internet Banking, and we'll send you a PIN reminder.

-If you remember your PIN, you can unlock it at most high street bank cash machines with a Visa logo.
-Once you are at the cash machine, insert your Card and enter your PIN.
-Then select PIN Services and follow the instructions for unlocking your PIN.
-Once your PIN is unlocked you can then start transacting again with your Card.
+If you remember your PIN, you can unlock it at most high street bank cash machines, with a Visa logo.
+Once you're at a cash machine, insert your card and enter your PIN.
+Then choose PIN Services and follow the instructions for unlocking your PIN.
+Once your PIN is unlocked you can then start paying with your card.